Things to Watch Out for When Getting Your Australian Health Insurance.

 This includes dentists, optometrists, physiotherapists, etc. are not usually covered in the basic Overseas Visitors Health Coverage Plans.
 Instead general treatments are often listed separately or as add-ons to hospital and medical expenses.

 Note: If you do not have private health insurance and do not qualify for medicare you will not be denied emergency treatment in Australia, but you will have to pay for it in full out of pocket.
 Best to play it safe and get at least basic coverage while in Australia.

 Take a look at iSelect.com.au for private health insurance comparisons.

-Often times the hiring company will have a deal with an insurance provider for cheaper monthly rates especially if the company has many 457 temporary business visa holders employed.
+Often times the hiring company will have a deal with an insurance provider for cheaper monthly rates especially if the company has many 482 temporary skills shortage visa holders employed.

-Proving to DIAC you have private health insurance
+Proving to the Department of Home Affairs you have private health insurance.

 - A letter or certificate from insurance company.
 They often have one ready to send out once you have selected your policy.